Jack Steadman (American football executive): Chiefs organization

 Steadman was named general manager to executive vice president and general manager in 1966; in August 1976 he was named president of the Chiefs; and in 1989 was named chairman of the board.
 During Steadman's term as president (1976–1989), the Chiefs entered a period of decline in which they never entered the playoffs for 15 years and only had four winning seasons.

 In 2005, Steadman was inducted into the Chiefs Hall of Fame, the only executive other than Lamar Hunt to be honored with induction.
 Also in 2005, Steadman was appointed as the club's vice chairman of the board where he served through the end of the 2006 season until his retirement.

 Steadman has joined Hunt in other ventures including Hunt Midwest Enterprises, Hunt Martin Materials, Hunt Midwest Real Estate Development Company.
 Steadman and Hunt developed Worlds of Fun, a 165 acre family entertainment complex which opened in 1973 with Oceans of Fun following in 1982.
 They were sold in 1995 to Cedar Fair Entertainment Company.

 Community work

 Steadman was active in local charities including chairman, president and campaign chairman of the Heart of America United Way; president of the Chamber of Commerce of Greater Kansas City; past chairman and board member of the Private Industry Council as well as the Full Employment Council.
 He was a director of the American Royal Association and the Starlight Theatre Association.
-Steadman also serves as an advisory trustee for Midwest Research Institute and is a past member of the Civic Council Board of Directors.
+Steadman also served as an advisory trustee for Midwest Research Institute and was a past member of the Civic Council Board of Directors.
 In 1988, Steadman was honored by the Chamber of Commerce of Greater Kansas City as the "Kansas Citian of the Year."